maurya-sachin/Frontend-Master-Prep-Series/03-react/testing-01-rtl.md

 ### 🔍 Deep Dive: RTL Philosophy, Query Priorities, and Accessibility Testing

-#### The Guiding Principles
+#### The Guiding Principles and Philosophical Foundation

-React Testing Library is built on a fundamentally different philosophy than its predecessors (like Enzyme).
-While Enzyme gave you full access to component internals (state, props, instance methods), RTL intentionally limits this to prevent testing implementation details.
+React Testing Library represents a paradigm shift in how we approach frontend testing.
+Created by Kent C. Dodds in 2018, it challenges the conventional wisdom that tests should have access to component internals.
+While its predecessor Enzyme (Airbnb, 2015) provided methods like `wrapper.state()`, `wrapper.instance()`, and `shallow()` rendering, RTL intentionally restricts access to these implementation details.

+The core philosophy stems from a simple question: **"How do users interact with your application?"** Users don't call component methods or check state values—they see rendered HTML, click buttons, type in inputs, and observe changes on screen.
+Therefore, tests should mirror this behavior to provide meaningful confidence that the application actually works for end users.

 **Why avoid implementation details?**

+Testing implementation details leads to brittle tests that break during refactoring even when user experience remains identical.
+Consider this example:

 ```javascript
 // ❌ BAD: Testing implementation (Enzyme-style)
 const wrapper = shallow(<Counter />);